a-benamor/recipe-book/README.md

 2. Create a Fire base project.
 3. Create a Realtime data base for the project.
 4. Configure email address / password for authentication mechanism:
-   * Activate only the first option which allow new users to subscribe with their email address and their password)
+   * Activate only the first option which allow new users to subscribe with their email address and their password.
 5. Install the project:
    * git clone https://github.com/abenamor9/recipe-book.git
 6. Navigate to the project and install dependencies: